 Work With an Exporter of Record EOR

 When faced with complex regulations and other non-tariff barriers, working with an EOR Exporter of Record can offer expertise with local customs and procedures, drastically speeding up the clearance process.
-They will take care of any import details, obtain all necessary permits and handle the payment of any relevant duties.
-They can also offer some logistical support helping to arrange warehousing and distribution facilities for your benefit.
+They will take care of any import details, obtain all necessary permits, and handle the payment of any relevant duties.
+They can also offer some logistical support, helping to arrange warehousing and distribution facilities for your benefit.